Skip to content

 Fast Edit: Streets of NYC in Monochrome

-A couple of weeks ago one of my dreams came true and I was finally able to travel to New York City.
-I am lucky to come around quite a bit, but I haven’t made it across to pond until now.
-The Big Apple was definitely high on my bucket list and it was as amazing as I hoped it to be.
+One of my dreams came true a couple of weeks ago, and I could finally travel to New York City.
+I am lucky to go around quite a bit but haven’t reached the pond until now.
+The Big Apple was definitely high on my bucket list, and it was as impressive as I had hoped it would be.
 NYC is just a city like no other.
-I did a lot of photography there of course, but I won’t publish most of it until fall probably.
-This is more like a sneak peak, some of my favourite shots which I have edited on the go (mostly VSCO cam).
+I did a lot of photography there, of course, but I probably won’t publish most of it until fall.
+This is more like a sneak peek of some of my favorite shots, which I have edited on the go (mostly VSCO cam).

 Portraits of a Friend in NYC

-Although I engage in photography for several years now I haven’t done a lot of portrait photography (besides of snapshots).
+Although I have engaged in photography for several years now I haven’t done a lot of portrait photography (besides snapshots).
 An exception was when I photographed Elisabeth in Cracow in 2014.
 Until ..
-I travelled to New York recently with my friend Lukas.
-The streets of this amazing city are definitely inspiring and some of the shots turned out quite well I think and so I decided to do a portrait series again after so many years.
+I traveled to New York recently with my friend Lukas.
+The streets of this fantastic city are definitely inspiring, and some of the shots turned out quite well I think, so I decided to do a portrait series again after so many years.